Which lens should you choose for wildlife photography?

 Lenses for wildlife photography

-The Sony 200–600 mm f/5.6–6.3 G OSS, a superb prime lens perfect for wildlife
+The Sony 200–600 mm f/5.6–6.3 G OSS, a superb telephoto zoom for wildlife

-See the telephoto on the Amazon
+See the telephoto lens on Amazon

-To conclude on lenses, it will essentially all depend, I’d say, on your budget (yeah!), the type of body (mFT/APS-C/full-frame), and your use.
-You’re not going to buy a 600 mm at 5000 € to photograph a bird in your garden twice a year, are you?!
+To wrap up this section on lenses, I’d say it will mainly depend on your budget (yes, that again!), the type of camera body you use (mFT, APS-C, or full frame), and how you plan to shoot.
+You’re not going to buy a €5,000 600 mm lens just to photograph a bird in your garden twice a year, right?!

 Mirrorless lenses for wildlife photography